th3ac3/webgl-green-screen/README.md

 To best exhibit the green screen shader...
 1. Select the green screen shader in the shader drop down
-2. Set the foreground texture to the greenscreen
+2. Set the foreground texture to the green screen
-3. Set the the background texture to a texture different than the greenscreen.
+3. Set the the background texture to a texture different than the green screen.

-Also viewable on my Github at https://th3ac3.github.io/webgl/
+Also viewable live at https://th3ac3.github.io/webgl/

 ## Credit: